terrimporter/MetaWorks/README.md

 Porter, T. M., & Hajibabaei, M. (2018).
 Automated high throughput animal CO1 metabarcode classification.
 Scientific Reports, 8, 4226.

 If you use the pseudogene filtering methods, please cite the pseudogene publication:
 Porter, T.M., & Hajibabaei, M. (2021).
 Profile hidden Markov model sequence analysis can help remove putative pseudogenes from DNA barcoding and metabarcoding datasets.
-BioRxiv, doi: https://doi.org/10.1101/2021.01.24.427982 .
+BMC Bioinformatics, 22: 256.

 If you use the RDP classifier, please cite the publication:
 Wang, Q., Garrity, G. M., Tiedje, J. M., & Cole, J. R. (2007).
 Naive Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
 Applied and Environmental Microbiology, 73(16), 5261–5267. doi:10.1128/AEM.00062-07